In This Article

 Fragrance and Pollinators

 If you’ve ever wondered why it smells so strong, it’s partly because night pollinators rely on scent more than sight.
-The night blooming jasmine uses its perfume like a beacon, attracting moths from pretty far away.
+The night blooming jasmine plant uses its perfume like a beacon, attracting moths from pretty far away.
 I’ve heard stories of people stepping outside on a calm summer evening and catching the fragrance from several yards down the street.
 That’s some powerful flower magic, if you ask me.

 Ideal Planting Conditions and Soil Requirements